elixir-lang/elixir/docs/2_diving_in.md

 Elixir ships with many default functions automatically available in the current scope.
 Besides all the control flow expressions seen above, Elixir also adds: `elem` and `setelem` to read and set values in tuples, `inspect` that returns the representation of a given data type as string and many others.
 [Many of these functions with documentation and examples are available in `Elixir::Builtin`](https://github.com/josevalim/elixir/tree/master/lib/elixir/builtin.ex) and [Elixir special forms are available in `Elixir::SpecialForms`](https://github.com/josevalim/elixir/tree/master/lib/elixir/special_forms.ex).

-Besides the functions provided by Elixir, all the root functions from Erlang are also available.
+Besides the functions provided by Elixir, most of the root functions from Erlang are also available.
 The function `length`, `is_list`, `is_number` and many others we discussed above comes from Erlang.
 [The full documented list is available on the OTP documentation page](http://www.erlang.org/doc/man/erlang.html).

 All those functions and control flow expressions are essential for building Elixir programs.
 The next chapter will then discuss how to organize our code into modules, so it can be easily re-used between different components.